-Business Relief (BR), formerly Business Property Relief (BPR), is an important but less well known relief from Inheritance Tax (IHT) which was introduced by the UK Government in 1976.
-For over 40 years BR has allowed individuals to claim relief on relevant business property assets that they have owned for a minimum of two years at the time of their death.
+Business Relief (BR), formerly Business Property Relief (BPR), is an important but less well known relief from Inheritance Tax (IHT).
+BR allows you to claim relief on relevant business property assets that you own once those assets have been held for a minimum of two years.